 Heather’s research focuses on state level policies for underserved populations.
 Specifically, her work examines states’ public benefit programs for lower-income families, states’ safety net expansions for immigrants, state and local governments’ resistance to participation in federal immigration enforcement, and state Medicaid programs for people with intellectual and developmental disabilities.
 She also conducts community and state needs assessments.
 She is currently co-leading, along with NCCP’s co-Director Sheila Smith, an assessment of access to early childhood programs among underserved families in New Hampshire.
 In 2020, she completed a needs assessment for lower-income immigrant communities in Long Island and Westchester County, NY.

-A disconnected youth and immigration policy expert, Heather joined NCCP in September 2016 after four years as a senior fellow at Urban Institute’s Center on Labor, Human Services, and Population and five years as a senior researcher at Mathematica Policy Research.
-She leads NCCP’s research and policy agenda for advancing economic mobility for low-income families.
+Prior to joining NCCP in September 2016, she was a senior fellow at Urban Institute’s Center on Labor, Human Services, and Population and a senior researcher at Mathematica Policy Research.